edgelesssys/constellation/docs/docs/reference/migration.md

 ### Azure

-* To allow seamless upgrades on Azure when Kubernetes services of type `LoadBalancer` are deployed, we changed the target load balancer in which the `cloud-controller-maanger` create the load balancing rules.
-Instead of using the load balancer we create and maintain in the CLI's Terraform code, the `cloud-controller-mananger` now creates its own load balancer in Azure.
+* To allow seamless upgrades on Azure when Kubernetes services of type `LoadBalancer` are deployed, the target
+ load balancer in which the `cloud-controller-maanger` created the load balancing rules was changed.
+Instead of using the load balancer, created and maintained by the CLI's Terraform code, the `cloud-controller-mananger` now creates its own load balancer in Azure.
- If inside your Constellation there are services of type `LoadBalancer`, please remove them before the upgrade and re-apply them afterwards.
+ If inside your Constellation there are services of type `LoadBalancer`, please remove them before the upgrade and re-apply them
+ afterward.

 ## Migrating from Azure's service principal authentication to managed identity authentication (during the upgrade to Constellation v2.8.0)